h15200/notes/system-design.md

 ### Other specialized Storage Paradigms

-- Blob Store is used to store an arbitrary unstructured source of data (video, image, audio, binary).
+- BLOB (Binary Large Object) Store is used to store an arbitrary unstructured source of data (video, image, audio, binary).
 A relational db can't store blobs.
 Usually functions like a key-value store, but a blob store is optimized for big unstructured data.
 A key-value store is optimized for simple value.
 Examples - `GCS (google cloud storage)` `S3 (amazon)`

 - Time Series - used for monitoring by storing timestamps.
 Can be set so certain events can trigger read/write. example `InfluxDb`, `Prometheus`